Cycleway 3

-Cycleway 3 (C3) is a cycle path in London, United Kingdom.
+Cycleway 3 (C3) is a cycle route in London, England.
 It is part of the Cycleway network coordinated by TfL.
 It runs from Barking in the east to Lancaster Gate in central London.
 It is a popular route with both commuter and leisure cyclists, passing a number of major destinations in London along its route.
 For almost the entire route, cyclists are separated from other traffic in segregated cycle lanes, and cycling infrastructure has been provided at major interchanges.
-The cycleway, originally called CS3, is renamed to Cycleway 3 (C3) in January 2023.
+The cycleway, originally called Cycle Superhighway 3, was renamed to Cycleway 3 in January 2023.

 Route

 C3 begins in Barking and ends at Lancaster Gate in the City of Westminster.

 Barking to Leamouth

 C3 begins to the south of Greatfields Park in Barking, at the intersection between River Road and the A13 (Alfred's Way).
 The beginning of the Superhighway can be found at the southern side of the junction as a narrow, two-way cycle track signed "Cycle Superhighway (C3)" towards Canning Town (25 mins), Canary Wharf (35 mins) and Tower Gateway (55 mins).
 The journey times are signposted and calculated by TfL.
 The cycle track is coloured blue.

 Heading westbound, the blue cycle track is intermittent, sharing its space with the pedestrian footpath.
 This continues for around 500 metres before the blue, two-way track returns as a constant feature running in parallel with the A13, separated from the main carriageway by a kerb.

 C3 and the A13 cross the Barking Creek alongside one another, at the same time crossing from Barking and Dagenham into Newham.
 After crossing Barking Creek, C3 branches southwards so as to avoid clashing with traffic at the busy junction between the A13, the A406/North Circular and A1020.

 Having passed beneath the A1020/Royal Docks Road, C3 continues to run parallel to the A13 (Newham Way), segregated from traffic on the main carriageway.
 On this section, the Superhighway passes through Beckton, where there is a short cycle link southwards towards Beckton DLR station, and then to the east of Canning Town station, before running in parallel to the A13 once more to cross Bow Creek.
 The entirety of this section through Newham is shared with route 13 of the 1980s-era London Cycle Network.